Faculty:Faculty of Science & Technology

 She has held several post-doctoral periods in international labs (CNRS Strasbourg, NTNU Trondheim, Max Planck Institute for Ornithology Seewiesen, University of Valladolid).

-Claudia is a member of our Animal and Environment Research Group.
+Claudia is Deputy Director of our Animal and Environment Research Group.

 Claudia welcomes enquiries from prospective research students in the areas of her research interests.